wavefrontHQ/docs/pages/doc/trace_data_sampling.md

 As a result, the ingested sample will contain somewhat more than 20% of the generated traces, with some spans that are shorter than 45ms.

-{% include note.html content="A span that contains an error, the same way as any other span, follows the rules for rate-based sampling and the duration-based sampling.
+{% include note.html content="A span that contains an error follows the rules for rate-based sampling and duration-based sampling in the same way as any other span.
 Therefore, the error tag is ignored unless you create a sampling policy to keep the spans that contain errors." %}

 ## Setting Up Explicit Sampling Through the Proxy